fw262/TAR-scRNA-seq/README.md

 -expectedCells: Expected number of cells in each scRNA-seq experiment.
 -MINCOV: Minimum number of aligned reads for the region to be considered as a feature for further scRNA-seq analysis.
 -CORES: Number of cores used in the pipeline.
 Please also include paths to the required software packages.
-Please note that the following tools are included in the scripts folder.
+Please note that the following tools are included in the scripts folder:
 -SingleCellHMM: scripts/SingleCellHMM_2.bash
 -generate_refFlat_script: scripts/generate_refFlat_script_both.R # included in scripts folder
 -GTFTOGENEPRED: scripts/gtfToGenePred